3L0C/wk/README.md

 [wlr-layer-shell](https://gitlab.freedesktop.org/wlroots/wlr-protocols/tree/master/unstable)
 protocol.
 Typically
 [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots/)-based
 compositors.
-For those not on a `wlroots`, [Xwayland](https://wayland.freedesktop.org/xserver.html) does work based on my testing, but the popup menu seems to only display on one screen.
+For those not on a `wlroots`-based compositor, [Xwayland](https://wayland.freedesktop.org/xserver.html) does work based on my testing, but the popup menu seems to only display on one screen.